 Another batch of Chromebooks can now receive the Android update in the Canary channel.

-Initially, there were a trio of Chromebooks that were planned to be the first to receive the Play store update.
+Initially, there was a trio of Chromebooks that were planned to be the first to receive the Play store update.
 They were the Acer Chromebook R11, ASUS Chromebook Flip, and Google Pixel (2015 edition).
 The update just recently went into the Stable channel for public release, after being available on these Chromebooks only in the developer channel.
 However, even though these models of Chromebooks have received the update, Google still considers the Play store update as a “beta” release, according to Android Headlines.

 Android update rolls out to three more Chromebooks